smchase/Sudoku-Solver/README.md

 ### Credits

 The dancing links algorithm was created by Donald Knuth.
-You can can read his excellent paper on it here: https://arxiv.org/pdf/cs/0011047.pdf.
+You can can read his excellent paper on it [here](https://arxiv.org/pdf/cs/0011047.pdf).

 (Code moved from a previous private repository.)